 The Board has a formal process to assess individual performance and effectiveness of Directors, the Board and its Committees on an annual basis.
-The process is facilitated by an external consultant and involves participation by all Directors, with the results considered by the Board and acted upon as appropriate.
+The process involves participation by all Directors, with the results considered by the Board and acted upon as appropriate.